sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 *  Any auto container-start by kubernetes, is ensured to have been preceeded with service start calls.
    This is accomplished with tracking the container sate in state-DBby hostcfgd.
-   When service start is required, the container sets the state and goto sleep forever, until restarted by actions triggered by hostcfgd.
+   When service start is required, the container sets the state and goto sleep forever, until restarted by actions triggered by hostcfgd (details below).

 *  When a container stops, the docker-wait command run by systemd fails.
 This is the same in either mode.
 Hence, container stop is handled transparently across, both local & kubernetes modes.

-*  The hostcfgd helps ensure kube managed containers are started through `systemctl start`.
+*  The hostcfgd helps ensure kube managed containers are started through `systemctl start` only.

    When kube managed container starts, there are three possible scenarios.
       1. A local image is running.
 Hence switching from local to kuberenetes mode is required.